altmp/altv-docs/index.md

 # alt:V Documentation

 alt:V is an alternative multiplayer framework for GTA:V and allows developers and players to player on custom servers.
 These servers can utilize languages such as C#, JavaScript, and Lua.
-This specific website will teach you how to work with alt:V in JavaScript by holding your hand and teach you how to properly setup a project and build out your very own gamemode.
+Here you'll learn how to work with alt:V in these languages, how to properly setup a project and build out your very own gamemode.

-✔️ Free To Use
+Some of our features:

+&#x2714; Free to use

-✔️ Slot Limits based on Hardware
+&#x2714; Slot limits based on hardware

-✔️ Play with Friends
+&#x2714; Play with friends

-✔️ Perfect Synchronization
+&#x2714; Perfect synchronization

-✔️ Server Browser
+&#x2714; Server browser

-✔️ Server and Clientside
+&#x2714; Server and client-side

-✔️ CEF
+&#x2714; CEF

-✔️ CDN Support
+&#x2714; CDN support

-✔️ Encrypted Clientside Code

-✔️ Built in Voice Service Up to 500+ Users
+&#x2714; Encrypted client-side code

+&#x2714; Built-in voice service up to 500+ users

-✔️ Mod Support
+&#x2714; Mod support

-✔️ Map Support
+&#x2714; Map support

-✔️ MLO Support
+&#x2714; MLO support

-✔️ Clothing Support
+&#x2714; Clothing support

-✔️ C#
+&#x2714; C#

-✔️ JavaScript
+&#x2714; JavaScript

-✔️ Lua
+&#x2714; Lua